Br00ty/ooa_brooty/README.md

 If a check shows up as `YELLOW` then that means the check is obtainable outside of logic.
 Features include a Dungeon Shuffler Tracker and Full Dungeon Layouts for easy tracking.
-This track DOES support Archipelago Autotracking, if Oracle of Ages were to ever make it to AP, we could easily set this tracker up for autotracking.
+This tracker does have support for Archipelago Autotracking, if Oracle of Ages were to ever make it to AP, we could easily set this tracker up for autotracking.

 ## More Info